theweebcoders/HighPoint-Rocket-750-Kernel-6.8-Driver/readme.md

 	•	If you want to just watch me suffer, fair enough.

 This is a community effort, so if you want to see Rocket 750s working on modern Linux, let’s make it happen.

+---

+License (Or Lack Thereof)

+	“There is no license.”

+This project follows The Weeb Coders’ core rule:
+	•	No license.
+	•	No restrictions.
+	•	No limitations.
+	•	No attribution required.
+	•	No copyright nonsense.

+You can do whatever the hell you want with this code.
+Modify it, sell it, use it in a commercial project, burn it onto a CD and bury it in the desert—we do not care.

+Everything here is free.

+---

+Join Us on Discord

+Want to chat, contribute, or just watch the chaos unfold?
+Join The Weeb Coders on Discord: https://discord.com/invite/S7NcUdhKRD